 This lack of realism was enough to bring us together to bring in a paradigm shift and create conditions for Green Politics through the INDIA GREENS PARTY so that those who depend on the land or the forest, on the rains and the rivers, or on the price of food and fuel for their needs have their rights in place for a just, sustainable and decentralised society with a political-economic model that fits within the Green Philosophy.

 We can see the impact of unending overconsumption on the environment.
 Also, we are not secure in the comfort of industrial and economic growth and wealth.
 The rural areas remain placed at risk by the capricious agricultural economy.

 We actually need a vision for the landscapes and their ecological usage.
 We need a vision to democratise our land use and find a sustainable socio-economic vision.

-The main constituency of India Greens Party consists of those people who are on the edge already, those who depend on the agricultural land or the forest, those who depend on the rains and the rivers, or those depend on the price of food and fuel for their day-to-day needs.
+The main constituency of the INDIA GREENS PARTY consists of those people who are on the edge already, those who depend on the agricultural land or the forest, those who depend on the rains and the rivers, or those who depend on the price of food and fuel for their day-to-day needs.

-Bringing into the shape a pan-India Green party is a huge undertaking.
+In a nutshell, bringing into shape a pan-India Green Party is a huge undertaking!